dappforce/subsocial-docs/docs/sdk/quick-start/follow/Overview.md

 ---
 id: overview
-title: What is Follow?
+title: What Is A Follow?
 ---

-A follow is a user who chooses to see posts of profiles or spaces in their content feed.
+A follow is when a user chooses to see posts of profiles or spaces in their content feed.